SLB Eating Guide: SLB Eating instruction and Storage Guide

-Here’s a another awesome video on how to latch
+Here’s another awesome video on how to latch!

 Remember, breastfeeding should not be painful.
-A good latch will help keep discomfort to a minimum.
-When the baby has not latched on well, other problems can develop including cracked and sore nipples.
-Once you get accustomed to positioning your baby and helping him/her get a good latch, breastfeeding can be a wonderful, pain-free bonding experience between you and your baby.
+A good breastfeeding latch will help keep discomfort to a minimum.
+If your baby is not latched on well, problems like cracked and sore nipples can develop.
+Once a good position and latch are established, breastfeeding can be a wonderful, pain-free bonding experience between you and your baby.

 If you are still experiencing any nipple pain, dryness or discomfort, try a nipple cream.

 If you need further assistance, many hospitals have lactation consultants.
-Seek to work with a lactation consultant at the hospital or birthing center in which you deliver.
-If you are already home you can speak with your healthcare provider.
+Seek to work with a lactation consultant at the hospital or birthing centre in which you delivered.
+If you are already home, you can speak with your healthcare provider.
 You can also call a breastfeeding helpline or contact an independent lactation consultant.
 Join our breastfeeding community to ask fellow mummies for support too!